 This John Boorman-directed adaptation of Donald E. Westlake’s novel The Hunter features Lee Marvin as a heavily-built crook named Walker.
 His best buddy Mal Reese (John Vernon) persuades him and his wife Lynne (Sharon Acker) to participate in a heist on a helicopter money drop-off due to take place on Alcatraz Island in San Francisco Bay.
 However, things take a violent turn when, rather than simply incapacitating the money men as initially agreed, Mal shoots them in cold blood.
 To make matters worse, he decides to turn the gun on Walker and leave him for dead, thus enabling him to take all of the money for himself.

 By some miracle, our protagonist survives and manages to swim all the way back to shore.
-Flashing forward sometime later, a mysterious contact of his named Yost (Keenan Wynn) informs him that Mal has used the money to buy his way back into a mysterious organised crime syndicate known as The Organisation.
+Flashing forward sometime later, a mysterious contact of his named Yost (Keenan Wynn) informs him that Mal has used the money to buy his way back into a crime syndicate known as The Organisation.
 Moreover, he reveals that Mal has moved in with Lynne.
 Understandably sore at losing both his share of the cash ($93,000) and the love of his life, he makes a beeline for her house in Los Angeles.
-He bursts through the door and into her bedroom - to empty several rounds into a what is clearly an empty bed.
+He bursts through the door and into her bedroom - to empty several rounds into what is clearly an empty bed.

 Lynne tells Walker that Mal has moved out months ago.
 She also reveals the circumstances that drew her towards a relationship with the latter behind his back.
 Unable to live with the fallout of her decision, she then commits suicide by overdosing with pills.
 Walker decides to continue his violent quest - for both revenge and his “rightful” share of the money.